srjshinde/random-codes/README.md

 just run a.out and it will open a separate window to display the data coming form USB port. to send data to USB the existing terminal can be used.

-to terminate the program, terminate the parent process carefully with its fork by yourself. because no extra preventive measure is taken to kill forks.
+to terminate the program, terminate the parent process carefully along with its forked process by yourself. because no extra preventive measure is taken to kill forked processes.